Yasir-ali-farrukh/Payload-Byte/README.md

 <p align="justify"> There are two different ways through which results can be generated completely. </p>

-1. The first one is using `pipeline.ipynb` notebook which is a pipeline in which you just need to specify the directories of PCAP files and CSV files.
+1. The first one is using `Pipeline.ipynb` notebook which is a pipeline in which you just need to specify the directories of PCAP files and CSV files.
 Rest will be computed automatically. **Note:** For this approach, you should have enough space in your drive.
 2. The other appraoch is to utilize the functions seperately which is being illustrated in `Individual approach` folder.